 In October, we acquired FloDesign Sonics of Wilbraham, Massachusetts, United States, to leverage their acoustic cell processing platform.
 The addition allows enhanced cell washing and concentration for manufacturing cell therapies.

 We remain conscious of ensuring ease of access to our broad product portfolio.
 In addition to our industry-leading e-commerce website, www.sigmaaldrich.com, we launched our official flagship store on Alibaba’s 1688.com in China.
 We became the first life science business to do so, improving the e-commerce experience for our customers in China.
 The launch also allows us to leverage Alibaba’s leading technology in big data, cloud services, and artificial intelligence, as well as its digitalized operations and offline channel capabilities.

 Recognized for award-winning innovation

-Our aim is to increase the efficiency of applications for large-format TV sets and display panels by 10% to 15%.
-The liquid crystal technology PS-VA (polymer-stabilized vertical alignment) remains predominant when it comes to large-format TV sets.
-Here, our latest materials provide additional performance benefits and improve the processing efficiency in the production of TV sets that are based on PS-VA technology.
+Our VA (vertical alignment) liquid crystal platform including PS-VA (polymer-stabilized vertical alignment) technology remains predominant when it comes to large-format TV sets.
+Here, our latest materials provide additional performance benefits and improve processing efficiency in the production of TV sets.
 Moreover, we have successfully demonstrated our manufacturing expertise with respect to the new liquid crystal technology SA-VA (self-aligned vertical alignment).
-We are now focusing our attention on applications for spezialized display products from the premium segment through to TV applications produced in large numbers, as this technology offers the high contrast and image quality of the PS-VA technology while also enabling improvements in display design and panel production, for example through the reduction of waste and energy consumption in the production of LCDs.
+We are now focusing our attention on applications for specialized display products from the premium segment through to TV applications produced in large numbers, as this technology offers the high contrast and image quality of the PS-VA technology while also enabling improvements in display design and panel production, for example through the reduction of waste and energy consumption in the production of LCDs.